Liar paradox: Arthur Prior

 Arthur Prior asserts that there is nothing paradoxical about the liar paradox.
 His claim (which he attributes to Charles Sanders Peirce and John Buridan) is that every statement includes an implicit assertion of its own truth.

 Thus, for example, the statement "It is true that two plus two equals four" contains no more information than the statement "two plus two equals four", because the phrase "it is true that..." is always implicitly there.
 And in the self-referential spirit of the Liar Paradox, the phrase "it is true that..." is equivalent to "this whole statement is true and ...".

 Thus the following two statements are equivalent:

 The latter is a simple contradiction of the form "A and not A", and hence is false.
-There is therefore no paradox because the claim that this two-conjunct Liar is false does not lead to a contradiction.
+Therefore, there is no paradox, because the claim that this two-conjunct Liar is false does not lead to a contradiction.
 Eugene Mills presents a similar answer.